Clinical Practice Guideline for Vascular Access: Update

 KDOQI is updating the Clinical Practice Guideline for Vascular Access.
 The last revision of this guideline was completed 10 years ago.
 Since then, changes in patient demographics and increasing patient longevity, as well as a growing body of literature on improved ESRD care, have renewed interest in access management.
 Our Vascular Access update is chaired by Charmaine Lok MD, with vice chairs Alexander Yevzlin MD, and Surendra Shenoy MD.
 The multidisciplinary workgroup includes members in fields including nephrology, surgery, interventional radiology, nursing, and epidemiology.

-The Vascular Access update is now in public review and has an anticipated publication date of late 2019.
+The Vascular Access update is now in public review and has an anticipated publication date of early 2020.

 Clinical Practice Guideline for Nutrition in CKD: Update

 KDOQI, in collaboration with the Academy of Nutrition and Dietetics, is updating its Clinical Practice Guideline on Nutrition in CKD.
 The guideline will provide evidence-based recommendations for assessment, prevention and treatment of protein-energy wasting, mineral and electrolyte disorders, and other metabolic disorders associated with kidney disease, as well as provision of medical nutrition therapy.
 The evidence review will cover macronutrients (protein, carbohydrate and fats/lipids), micronutrients (e.g. Vitamins B1, B6, C; folic acid; riboflavin; and Zinc), and electrolytes (sodium, magnesium, calcium, potassium and phosphorous, as well as net acid base intake).
 Research questions will be varied and include, for example, "Is there evidence to support the use of visceral protein stores (albumin, pre-albumin, transferrin, retinol-binding protein, IGF-1, creatinine) as indicators of protein nutritional status?" and "What are the clinical complications associated with serum calcium levels (by excess or deficit) in patients with CKD stages 1-5?"
 Populations of interest are patients in CKD stages 1-5, those on dialysis, and post-transplant.
 The international, multidisciplinary workgroup is chaired by T. Alp Ikizler MD and Lillian Cuppari PhD.
-We are aiming for publication in early 2020.
+We are aiming for publication in mid 2020.

 Controversies in Care